SALEM MASSACHUSETTS TRAVEL GUIDE!

 This 40 year-old business stands behind an impressive tradition of quality.
 Seeing first hand that each employee is treated well and many have stayed for upwards of 20 years?
 And the fact that they make amazing, coastal-inspired handmade chocolates?
 I can see why this Salem-based businesses is a hit!
 If you’re in the mood for an assortment of Harbor Sweets chocolates, a variety of their products are sold at Philbrick’s Fresh Market…thank goodness!

-I am an art lover and had a wonderful time exploring the variety of works at The Peabody Essex Museum (PEM as the cool kids call it;).
+I am an art lover and had a wonderful time exploring the variety of works at the Peabody Essex Museum (PEM as the cool kids call it;).
 The museum itself was spacious and displayed a beautiful blend of modern and historic architecture.
 A mix of permanent galleries and changing exhibitions will keep you busy at The Peabody Essex Museum for hours!
 I have two favorite parts about this museum.
 First is the Maker’s Lounge which is an area where people of all ages can get creative!
 They have supplies and enough space to let your creative mind run wild!
 My second favorite thing was the price.
 I felt like a bargain hunter going to The Portsmouth Public Library and getting museum passes that cut the price from $18.00 to $5.00!!!

-A & J King Bakery is a sweet (Pun intended:) little place for delicious pastries and baked goods.
+A & J King Artisan Bakers is a sweet (Pun intended:) little place for delicious pastries and baked goods.
 It reminds me a lot of Standard Baking Co. in Portland but with ample amount of seating.
 Muffins, coffee, and a handmade loaf of artisanal bread to go and we were set!

 If you’re into healthy eating, Life Alive Cafe is the place for you!
 I felt like I stepped into Hippie mode for lunch with all the raw, grainy, nutritional-rich foods they offered.
 The smoothies are absolutely fabulous and you can tell the quality of the organic foods is top-notch.

-A lover of Italian food, I enjoyed our time at Firenze Trattoria – a neighborhood Italian eatery where the owner made each of us feel like we were family!
+A lover of Italian food, I enjoyed our time at Firenze Trattoria—a neighborhood Italian eatery where the owner made each of us feel like we were family!

 A short drive away you’ll see the town of Marblehead, Massachusetts.
-This quaint town has some cute little shops in the historic downtown area, a variety of restaurants, and a few stores like Shubie’s gourmet market in a more modern part of town.
+This quaint town has some cute little shops in the historic downtown area, a variety of restaurants, and a few stores like Shubie’s Gourmet market in a more modern part of town.
 The views along Devreaux Beach and the waterfront are gorgeous and you can even see Boston’s skyline!

 Thank you to The Merchant for a wonderful stay!